iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient Inequality Part I.md

 The error is relative to the choices of point $z, x$.
 Further away the point $z$ is relative to $x$, the more error it's above $\Vert w\Vert$.
-Further simplifcations using basic algebra yields:
+Further simplifications using basic algebra yields:

 $$
 \begin{aligned}